Hermeneutics: Psychoanalysis

 Psychoanalysts have made ample use of hermeneutics since Sigmund Freud first gave birth to their discipline.
 In 1900 Freud wrote that the title he chose for The Interpretation of Dreams "makes plain which of the traditional approaches to the problem of dreams I am inclined to follow...[i.e.] 'interpreting' a dream implies assigning a 'meaning' to it."

 The French psychoanalyst Jacques Lacan later extended Freudian hermeneutics into other psychical realms.
 His early work from the 1930s–1950s is particularly influenced by Heidegger, and Maurice Merleau-Ponty's hermeneutical phenomenology.

 Psychology and cognitive science

-Psychologists and Cognitive science have recently become interested in hermeneutics, especially as an alternative to cognitivism.
+Psychologists and cognitive scientists have recently become interested in hermeneutics, especially as an alternative to cognitivism.

 Hubert Dreyfus's critique of conventional artificial intelligence has been influential among psychologists who are interested in hermeneutic approaches to meaning and interpretation, as discussed by philosophers such as Martin Heidegger (cf. Embodied cognition) and Ludwig Wittgenstein (cf. Discursive psychology).

 Hermeneutics is also influential in humanistic psychology.